zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Anyway, Daniel is talking about an alert system for  blind spots, and he says that this alert system helps avoid front and rear collis ions.
 A “collision” (collision) is when one car hits another.
 It’s an accident, or a “ crash,” we might call it.
 Narin says, “Can you give me a ride home?”
 Daniel says, “ No, I have to get this car back to the car lot before my boss notices it’s gon e.”
 So now we understand the story.
 Daniel doesn’t own this car; he works at a p lace that sells cars.
 We would call it a “car lot” (lot), and he’s borrowed this c ar and is probably trying to impress this girl by the name Narin.

-Narin says, “Couldn’t you just tell him,” meaning t he boss, “you were taking a potential customer out on a test drive?”
+Narin says, “Couldn’t you just tell him,” meaning the boss, “you were taking a potential customer out on a test drive?”
 A “test dr ive” is when you go to a car lot to buy a car and drive in the car before you buy it .
 You want to see if you like the car or not, so you take it on a test drive.
-Narin i s suggesting, then, that Daniel just tell his boss that he was out with the car with a p otential customer.
+Narin is suggesting, then, that Daniel just tell his boss that he was out with the car with a p otential customer.
 A “customer” is someone who buys something.
 A “potential custome r” is someone who might buy something.

 Daniel responds to Narin’s suggestion by saying, “A gain?”
 The idea is that he has already used this excuse before when he has, we  are guessing, taken cars out of the car lot to drive.